pysal/tobler/docsrc/installation.rst

 Installation
 ===============

-tobler supports python `3.5`_ and `3.6`_ only.
-Please make sure that you are operating in a python 3 environment.
+tobler supports Python `3.6`_ and `3.7`_ only.
+Please make sure that you are operating in a Python 3 environment.

 Installing released version
 ---------------------------